 An advanced course devoted to an in-depth study of current or specialized topics selected by the faculty and approved by the department.
-EDAD 617/Advanced School Leadership:

-Prerequisites: EDAD 525 and SUPV 520

-Supervision/Administration
+EDAD 617/Organizational Leadership and Supervision 3 cr.
+Prerequisites: EDAD 525 and SUPV 520 This course offers an analysis of the administrative process in theory and practice in contemporary schools.
+Topics will include examination of leadership theory and styles, school organizations, instructional leadership, school/community relations, and the effective use of data-based decision making.
+EDAD 653/School Personnel Administration Prerequisite: EDAD 525 3 cr.

+A study of the administrative and organizational processes involved in school personnel management.
+Emphasis will be placed upon strengthening competencies in the development of personnel policies and practices; social systems management; and recruitment, retention, and exit procedures for both professional personnel and support staff.

+EDAD 660/Computer Applications in

+Educational Administration

 3 cr.

-This course offers an analysis of the administrative process in theory and practice in contemporary schools.
-Topics will include examination of leadership theory and styles, school organizations, instructional leadership, school/community relations, and the effective use of data-based decision making

-EDAD 653/School Personnel Administration

-3 cr.

-Prerequisite: EDAD 525 A study of the administrative and organizational processes involved in school personnel management.
-Emphasis will be placed upon strengthening competencies in the development of personnel policies and practices; social systems management; and recruitment, retention, and exit procedures for both professional personnel and support staff.
-EDAD 660/Computer Applications in Educational Administration 3 cr.
 ONLY for Global students No computer experience is necessary.